 1) Line mini-muffin tins with cut out parchment circles, cupcake liners or silicone liners, or even a mini whoopee pie pan!

-2) Melt the coconut oil over warm water just until it melts.
+2) Melt the butter in a bowl set over very warm water just until it melts.

 3) Whisk together the cacao powder, powdered coconut sugar, and pinch of fine sea salt in a separate bowl.